aimux docs

 sessionBar is one of the few top-level typed config fields that is wired into runtime initialization today.

-1. resolvedConfig.sessionBar
+1. resolvedConfig.sessionBar.initial*

 2. aimux.json